Reasons Paul is a Questionable Teacher

 See: Acts 5:33–40 (Gamaliel); Acts 22:3; Philippians 3:5; Galatians 1–2.

-11. Paul’s Jewish identity raises tensions: he claims to be “a Hebrew of Hebrews” and a Benjaminite (Phil.
+11. Paul’s Jewish identity raises tensions: he claims to be “a Hebrew of Hebrews” and a Benjamite (Phil.
 3:5) yet elsewhere speaks of the law as “dung” (Phil.
 3:8); how can he call Jesus' religion dung?
 He even claimed Jesus was under the law.

 See: Philippians 3:4–9; Galatians 4:4; Romans 3:31; Galatians 2:15–16.